ysyk2021/the-list-effect-mastering-the-art-of-list-making-for-personal-and-professional-growth/src/chapter-9-1.md

-Chapter 9: Using List-Making for Career Development
+Using List-Making for Career Development
 ===================================================

 In this chapter, we will explore how list-making can be a valuable tool for career development.
 By harnessing the power of intentional list-making, we can strategically plan and execute tasks that contribute to our professional growth and success.
 Let's delve into the various ways in which list-making can be used effectively for career development.